Learning Invariant Representations for Reinforcement Learning without Reconstruction: Learning Representations for Control with Bisimulation Metrics

 Bisimulation metrics are a useful form of state abstraction, but prior methods to train distance functions either do not scale to pixel observations~\citep{ferns2011contbisim} (due to the max operator in \cref{eq:bisim_metric}), or were only designed for the (fixed) policy evaluation setting~\citep{castro20bisimulation}.
-By contrast, we learn improved representations for policy inputs, as the (non-fixed) policy improves.
-Our \textit{$\pi^*$-bisimulation metric} can be learned with a gradient-based algorithm, and we prove it converges to a fixed point in \cref{thm:bisim_fixed_point} under some assumptions.
-To train our encoder $\phi$ towards our desired relation $d(\state_i, \state_j) := ||\phi(\state_i) - \phi(\state_j)||_1$, we draw batches of observations pairs, and minimise the mean square error between the on-policy bisimulation metric and Euclidean distance in the latent space: where \smash{ $\latent_i = \phi(\state_i)$, $\latent_j = \phi(\state_j)$, $\bar{\latent}$ denotes $\phi(\state)$ with stop gradients, and $\bar{\pi}$ is the mean policy output. } \cref{eq:bisim_loss} uses both a reward model $\hat{\mathcal{R}}$ and dynamics model \smash{$\hat{\mathcal{P}}$}, which have their own training steps in \cref{alg:bisim}.
-The full model architecture and training is illustrated by \cref{fig:method}.
-Our reward model is a deterministic network, and our dynamics model \smash{$\hat{\mathcal{P}}$} outputs a Gaussian distribution.
-For this reason, we use the 2-Wasserstein metric $W_2$ in \cref{eq:bisim_loss}, as opposed to the 1-Wasserstein in \cref{eq:bisim_metric}, since the $W_2$ metric has a convenient closed form: $W_2(\mathcal{N}(\mu_i,\Sigma_i),\,\mathcal{N}(\mu_j,\Sigma_j))^2 =||\mu_i-\mu_j||_2^2 + ||\Sigma_i^{1/2} \!-\! \Sigma_j^{1/2}||^2_\mathcal{F}$, where $||\cdot||_\mathcal{F}$ is the Frobenius norm.
-For all other distances we continue using the $\ell_1$ norm.
+By contrast, we learn improved representations for policy inputs, as the policy improves online.
+Our \textit{$\pi^*$-bisimulation metric} is learned with gradient decent, and we prove it converges to a fixed point in \cref{thm:bisim_fixed_point} under some assumptions.
+To train our encoder $\phi$ towards our desired relation $d(\obs_i, \obs_j) := ||\phi(\obs_i) - \phi(\obs_j)||_1$, we draw batches of state pairs, and minimise the mean square error between the on-policy bisimulation metric and $\ell_1$ distance in the latent space: